 Skulls are one of the most versatile tattoo designs.
 From Mexican sugar skulls to Gothic skulls or even realistic anatomical skulls, they look great in every art style.
-As skulls involve circular elements and curved lines, they suit the shoulder placement.
+As skulls tattoo involve circular elements and curved lines, they suit the shoulder placement.
 Plus, you can easily adapt your skull shoulder tattoo to create a badass skull sleeve.

 19. Star Shoulder Tattoo

 For men looking for a simple, striking, and meaningful tattoo, stars are an excellent choice.
 Because stars are visible at night and were traditionally used for navigation, they represent guidance through the darkest times in life.
 For some people, they represent faith in God.
 A cool option for a shoulder tattoo is a trail of different stars that stretch from the trap muscles down to your chest.